 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Tell your doctor or health care provider if your pain does not go away, if it gets worse, or if you have new or a different type of pain.
-You may develop tolerance to the medicine.
-Tolerance means that you will need a higher dose of the medicine for pain relief.
-Tolerance is normal and is expected if you take this medicine for a long time.
+Tell your care team if your pain does not go away, if it gets worse, or if you have new or a different type of pain.
+You may develop tolerance to this medication.
+Tolerance means that you will need a higher dose of the medication for pain relief.
+Tolerance is normal and is expected if you take this medication for a long time.

-You may have constipation.
-Try to have a bowel movement at least every 2 to 3 days.
-If you do not have a bowel movement for 3 days, call your doctor or health care provider.
+This medication will cause constipation.
+If you do not have a bowel movement for 3 days, call your care team.